The Debian Project https://www.debian.org/

 Welcome to the "New" Debian Project News!

-We hope that you enjoy our first newly revised issue of the DPN.
+We hope that you have enjoyed our newly revised format of the DPN.
 We have shifted some of the content around, introduced new sections, and moved some content onto the Bits from Debian blog.

 Bits from Debian will showcase new packages and interviews, plus some announcements, and is where we will welcome new DDs.